thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-If we didn't actually discard tokens, and we're not already in an error, we still want to emit an error to let the user know expected syntax was missing.
+If we didn't discard tokens, and we're not already in an error, we still want to emit an error to let the user know expected syntax was missing.
 Our error lists the tokens we expected (for `expect` this will always be one token) and a span to show the diagnostic.
-Since our error is a missing token, which happens to also be missing a span, we'll put our error on the next token in our input.
+Since our error is a missing token, which coincidentally will always be missing a span, we'll put our error on the next token in our input.
 If we did discard tokens, our reporting is more interesting:

 ```rs